-The conference will explore the following sub-themes through the lens of creative intelligence:
+The conference will explore the following sub-themes through the lens of the creative wave:

 Society and Culture: Investigating how design, infused with creative intelligence, responds to shifting cultural narratives, social complexities, and collective aspirations.